lotress/common-node/README.md

 ### Test Framework

-A framework for unit test in `testFramework.js`
+A framework for unit test in `testFramework.js`.

 ```javascript
 import {Test} from 'common-node/testFramework'
 ```

-For each test case, call Test with description and you test procedure
+For each test case, call Test with description and you test procedure.

-`Test: (description: string) -> ((report: reportFn) -> ReportObject?) -> Promise(-> boolean)`
+`Test: (description: string) -> ((report: ReportObject) -> Promise | undefined) -> Promise(-> boolean)`

-in test procedure, you can return a ReportObject or call reportFn with a ReportObject for an assertion
+In test procedure, you can call a reportFn in the given ReportObject for an assertion.

-`reportFn: ReportObject -> Promise(-> true) | Promise.reject()`

-there are two kind of assertion now, assert for a boolean value, pass if the value is truly;
+There are two kind of assertion now,
+`assert` for a boolean value, pass if the value is truly;
-seq for monotonous increase sequence number, pass if seq number is larger than last called, initial value for seq number is -Infinity
+`assertSeq` for monotonous increase sequence number, pass if seq number is larger than last called, initial value for seq number is -Infinity.
+A optional message can be given to log when assertion failed.

 `ReportObject: {assert?: boolean, seq?: number}`

+`report.assert: (boolean | Promise(-> boolean), message = 'assert failed') -> Promise(-> boolean)`

+`report.assertSeq: (number | Promise(-> number), message = 'wrong sequence') -> Promise(-> boolean)`

 - Example